ferdinandroshan/ferdinandroshan/README.md

 Data Analyst | Business Intelligence | Business Strategy

 🔍 Passionate about turning raw data into actionable insights to drive business decisions.
-💻 Skilled in SQL, Power BI, and Excel for data analysis, visualization, and reporting.
+💻 Skilled in SQL, Python, Power BI, and Excel for data analysis, visualization, and reporting.
 📊 Experience in finance, sales, marketing and customer analytics.

 ## Featured Projects 🚀